 - Remove distractions

 Landing pages are insanely effective for attracting customers, subscribers, and leads.
 Still, if your page is made poorly, you will get next to no conversions.
 Consider following our tips to boost your landing page conversion rate.

-Firstly, revise the structure – it should be clear-cut and easy to skim through.
-Check if your page does have the following essential elements:
+Firstly, revise your structure and ensure that it is clear-cut and easy to skim through.
+Check if your page has the following essential elements:

 - a prominent headline;